ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

 ##### Agreements
 * We avoid hard problems by not removing anything from data stream whenever we want to rename, split or deprecate a rule.
-* Obsolete rules should have “deprecated_by” warnings for the transitional period.
+* Obsolete rules should have "deprecated_by" warnings for the transitional period.
 * We keep the “obsolete” rule in the DataStream (DS) for some time, usually while the applicable products are still active.
     * If an obsolete rule is removed in a tailoring file, the tailoring file likely have to be updated to also remove the new rule.
     * The administrators should assess each situation in their tailoring files.